 - Use oxymorphone suppositories with caution in the ELDERLY because they may be more sensitive to its effects.

 - Use oxymorphone suppositories with extreme caution in CHILDREN younger than 18 years of age.
 Safety and effectiveness in this age group have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: If you become pregnant while taking oxymorphone suppositories, discuss with your doctor the benefits and risks of using oxymorphone suppositories during pregnancy.
-It is unknown if oxymorphone suppositories is excreted in breast milk.
+It is unknown if oxymorphone suppositories are excreted in breast milk.
 If you are or will be breast-feeding while you are using oxymorphone suppositories, check with your doctor or pharmacist to discuss the risks to your baby.

 When used for long periods of time or at high doses, oxymorphone suppositories may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if oxymorphone suppositories stops working well.
 Do not take more than prescribed.